hjdarnel/slack-gamebot/README.md

 You can also record scores and record lost matches with multiple players.

 ```
-gamebot lost to @WangHoe @ZhangJike with @DengYaping 5:21
+pp lost to @WangHoe @ZhangJike with @DengYaping 5:21

 Match has been recorded!
 Wang Hoe and Zhang Jike defeated Victor Barna and Deng Yaping with the score of 21:5.
 ```